PeterSchuld/Recommendations_with_IBM/README.md

 # Recommendations_with_IBM
 Project No.5 in the Udacity Data Scientist Nanodegree.
 Design a Recommendation Engine with IBM Watson.
-BM has an online data science community where members can post tutorials, notebooks, articles, and datasets.
+IBM has an online data science community where members can post tutorials, notebooks, articles, and datasets.
 In this project, you will build a recommendation engine, based on user behavior and socialnetwork in IBM Watson Studio’s data platform, to surface content most likely to be relevant to a user.In this assignment, we will be putting our recommendation skills to use on real data from the IBM Watson Studio platform.

 ## Introduction